Kalka–Shimla Railway: Trains

-In Popular Culture
+In popular culture

 BBC Four televised Indian Hill Railways, a series of three programmes which featured the KSR in its third episode, in February 2010; the first two episodes covered the Darjeeling Himalayan Railway and Nilgiri Mountain Railway.
 The episodes, directed by Tarun Bhartiya, Hugo Smith and Nick Mattingly respectively, were produced by Gerry Troyna.
 Indian Hill Railways won a Royal Television Society award in June 2010.
 The KSR also featured in the Punjab episode of CNN's Anthony Bourdain: Parts Unknown.

 In 2018, the KSR was featured in an episode of the BBC Two programme Great Indian Railway Journeys.